 The co-occurrence of high job-hopping potential, macroeconomic pressures and low productivity underscores an urgent need for targeted interventions.

-By empirically examining both direct and mediated pathways through which supportive leadership and organizational commitment influence job satisfaction and performance in East Java's formal sector, this study aims to generate actionable, cost-effective policy recommendations.
-Provincial governments could implement leadership development programs and commitment-enhancing initiatives that foster discretionary effort, reduce preventable turnover and bolster regional productivity and economic resilience.
+The co-occurrence are urgent needs to satisfaction and performance in East Java's formal sector, this study aims to generate actionable, cost-effective policy recommendations.

+Provincial governments could implement leadership development programs and commitment-enhancing initiatives that foster discretionary effort, reduce preventable tumover and bolster regional productivity and economic resilience.
 This investigation thus contributes to theory and practice by illuminating how socio-emotional leadership and psychological attachment can unlock employee potential in resource-constrained environments.